• Skip to primary navigation

 A water-sealed fermentation crock or a sauerkraut crock is a stoneware pot that is used to prepare fermented food.
 It holds cabbages and vegetables in a brine solution and comes with a sealed top.
 The difference from a sealed crockpot to an open one is a moat around the opening where the lid fits on.
 This moat has to be filled with water at all times when used for fermentation.

-The water in the moat allows the CO2 gasses that build up in the crock through the fermentation process to escape, but no air to come in.
-It is essentially an airlock like for making wine.
-This prevents aerobic organisms like yeasts and mold from entering and developing on the surface.
-The end product is tastier and of higher quality than when using an open pot.
+The water in the moat allows the CO2 gasses that build up in the crock during the fermentation process to escape, but no air can come in.
+It is essentially an airlock, like those used to make wine.
+This prevents aerobic organisms like yeast and mold from entering and developing on the surface.
+As a result, the end product is tastier and of higher quality than when using an open pot.

 If you only want to ferment small batches, you can achieve similar results with various fermentation lids for jars.
 But it also seems to make a difference if bigger batches are fermented at once.
 And the ceramic holds a consistent temperature better than a jar does.